Geology – the bedrock of the operation

 “Apatite occurs in different forms in Per Geijer, in both hematite and magnetite.
 For example, apatite can occur as veins in the rock and often has a pink or light-grey tone,” explains Johan Hilmo.

-As mentioned earlier, things are seldom obvious or self evident when it comes to geology.
-Undoubtedly, the famous words of Socrates, “the more I learn, the less I realise I know”, could never be more relevant than in the context of the science of geology.
+As mentioned earlier, things are seldom obvious or self evident in geology.
+Undoubtedly, Socrates’ famous words, “The more I learn, the more I realise how much I don’t know,” feel most relevant in geology.
 The learning process and the continuous acquisition of knowledge are vital for improving our understanding.
-This is exemplified by the occurrence of apatite in Per Geijer; how apatite presents itself and how the exploration team is becoming successively better at mapping it.
+The occurence of apatite in Per Geijer is one example: how apatite presents itself and how the exploration team is becoming successively better at mapping it.

 “Among other instruments, we use a so-called XRF scanner to detect apatite.
 We also use special lamps, since apatite shines in the dark.
 Over the years, we have learned much about the origin and appearance of the apatite,” adds Johan Hilmo.